mic-umcg/samit/example.md

 ---
 layout: page
-title: Example of Voxel-based Analysis in SPM
+title: SAMIT Example
 ---
+# Example of Voxel-based Analysis in SPM

 >The voxel-based analysis is performed in a similar way as it is done in humans.
 The following steps are recommended: